MrcSnm/bindbc-generator/README.md

     Appends ^(?: at the start(The one which is meant to be ignored) Appends )(.+\);)$ at the end (Finish the ignored one and append the function $1 one)

 -l    --load-plugins
-Loads plugins located at the plugins folder.
+Loads plugins located in the plugins folder.
 For the plugin being loaded it must:
     1: Export a function named export(Modulename) which returns a Plugin instance.
     2: Have a compiled .dll or .so following the scheme 'libpluginPLUGIN_FOLDER_NAME' 2.1: If you need many exports in a single dll, create a package.d with public imports and compile it, plugin finding is first folder only, i.e: not recursive.

           --load-all
-Loads every plugin located at the plugis folder
+Loads every plugin located in the plugins folder
 -a     --plugin-args
-Plugins arguments to pass into the entrance point.
+Arguments to pass to a plugin's entry point.
 Only the plugins with at least args 1 arg will be executed, pass a null string if you wish to pass only the current working dir.

-Example on multiple args-> -a myplugin=[arg1 arg2 arg3]
+Example on multiple args -> --plugin-args myplugin=[arg1 arg2 arg3]

 Reserved arguments are:
-    d-conv -> Converts from C to D
+    d-conv -> Converts from C to D; every plugin that receives that argument will have its string from convertToD_Pipe() converted to D style

 -r       --recompile
 Using this option will force a recompilation of the plugins!